Airline Fares Skyrocket 38%

 Walsh also said airlines and airports were moving to tackle staff shortages after a spike in demand, but some factors were outside their control.

-Thousands of holidaymakers have seen getaways disrupted or cancelled because airlines and airports do not have enough staff to meet the recovery in demand as pandemic restrictions are eased in Europe.
+Thousands of holidaymakers have seen getaways disrupted or canceled because airlines and airports do not have enough staff to meet the recovery in demand as pandemic restrictions are eased in Europe.

 © 2022 Thomson/Reuters.
 All rights reserved.